toji/toji.dev/webgpu-best-practices/compute-vertex-data.md

 ### Unpacking/packing non-32 bit floats

 Extracting 8 or 16 bit integer values from 32 bit integer values is pretty straightforward, as you can see above.
 If you happen to have floating point values that aren't 32 bit, though, you need to take a different approach.
-Normally the alroithims for unpacking binary16 (or "half") floats into a 32 bit ones from a `u32` value is [a non-trivial operation](https://en.wikipedia.org/wiki/Half-precision_floating-point_format), and beyond the scope of this document.
+Normally the algorithms for unpacking binary16 (or "half") floats into a 32 bit ones from a `u32` value is [a non-trivial operation](https://en.wikipedia.org/wiki/Half-precision_floating-point_format), and beyond the scope of this document.
 Fortunately WGSL has some functions to help you out here.

 First, there's the [`unpack2x16float()` builtin function](https://gpuweb.github.io/gpuweb/wgsl/#unpack2x16float-builtin).
 This will take a single `u32` value and return a `vec2f` containing the converted 16-bit floats from either half of the `u32` binary value.
 The [`pack2x16float()` builtin function](https://gpuweb.github.io/gpuweb/wgsl/#pack2x16float-builtin) is also provided to go the other direction, encoding a `vec2f` as a single `u32` value.